frontenddogma/web-development-glossary/manuscript/r.md

 : The suggestion that one could have found more information or a solution to a problem in documentation.
 Initialisms similar to RTFM include “STFW” (“Search the Fucking Web”), “GIYF” (“Google Is Your Friend”), “DYOR” (“Do Your Own Research”), and “LMGTFY” (“Let Me Google That for You”).&nbsp;[†](#w-rtfm)

 Read-Eval-Print Loop
 : A simple, interactive computer programming environment that takes single user inputs (i.e., single expressions), evaluates (executes) them, and returns the result to the user; a program written in a REPL environment is executed piecewise.
 The term is usually used to refer to programming interfaces similar to the classic Lisp machine interactive environment.
-Common examples include command-line shells and similar environments for programming languages, and the technique is very characteristic of scripting languages.&nbsp;[†](#w-repl)
+Common examples include command-line shells and similar environments for programming languages.
+The technique is characteristic of scripting languages.&nbsp;[†](#w-repl)

 Readability
 : The ease with which a reader can understand a written text.
 In natural language, the readability of text depends on its content (the complexity of its vocabulary and syntax) and its presentation (such as typographic aspects like font size, line height, and line length).
 Not to be confused with legibility.&nbsp;[†](#w-readability)